Aero-ComSci/final-project-luka-v-tyler-n-tyler-y/README.md

 # final-project-luka-v-tyler-n-tyler-y
 final-project-luka-v-tyler-n-tyler-y created by GitHub Classroom
 # Who is the Program for?
-This Python shopping list app is made for anyone who wants to make their summer grocery shopping list.
-It's made for busy people, cooks, and families trying to have good time management.
+This Python shopping list app is made for anyone who wants to order from a summer concession stand.
+People are able to order what they want online through the online menu.
+It's made to be time efficient for people that are busy and value their time.

 # What does the program do?
 The app gives a user friendly and easy way to create and manage a summer shopping list efficiently.
-It uses  loops, lists, and functions, it allows users to add, remove, and update items in their list, to make sure they stay organized and get what they only need.
+It uses functions in order to allow the user to press the button and add what they want to their order.
+It uses dictionaries in order to assign numerical values to each item on the menu.
+It uses lists to remember which buttons the user clicked for their order.
+It uses for loops in order to create multiple buttons based off of the items in the menu within the dictionary.
+The program allows the user to add items to their list based off of the menu, remove items from their order, clear their own order and calculate their total.

 # Screenshots
 ![alt text](https://github.com/user-attachments/assets/adf39381-94af-4da9-bc85-f16e95b191c0 "This shows the code working")